Muhammad764/Assignment-12/README.md

-# Getting Started with Create React App
+# A Full-Stack Leather Manufacturer Website

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [https://leather-manufacturer.web.app/](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Leather-Manufacture
+* A Full-Stack website
+* Implement login system
+* In Backend use mongodb and node
+* You can order and review the website
+* A unique design for using tailwind and react
 In the project directory, you can run:

 ### `npm start`